Display¶

 }

-This mode considers the application and the LCD driver share the same buffer.
+This policy considers the application and the LCD driver share the same buffer.

 In other words, all drawings made by the application are immediately shown on the display.